nzhang95/ECO395M/exercise1/exercise1.md

 ![](4-3.png)

 The optimal K = 43 with an average RMSE of 14517.7, and the price predictions for trim 63 AMG is shown as follows.
+The red line represents the predicted price, while the scatter points represent the actual price.

 ![](4-4.png)